hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/excerpts_from_sister_niveditas_book/1312_chapter_iii.md

 contrived to express a discreet astonishment, whereupon his master turned on him angrily.
 "Wretch!" he said.
 "Am I to abandon the gait of my ancestors because a few sticks happen to be burning?"
-And Vidyasagar, walking behind, determined to stick to the Châdar, Dhoti and sandals, not even adopting coat and slippers.
+And Vidyasagar, walking behind, determined to stick to the Chādar, Dhoti and sandals, not even adopting coat and slippers.

-The picture of Vidyasagar going into retreat for a month for the study of the Shâstras, when his mother had suggested to him the remarriage of child-widows, was very forcible.
+The picture of Vidyasagar going into retreat for a month for the study of the Shāstras, when his mother had suggested to him the remarriage of child-widows, was very forcible.
 "He came out of his retirement of opinion that they were *not* against such remarriage, and he obtained the signatures of the pundits that they agreed in this opinion.
 Then the